 - Lhakpa Tenzing Sherpa currently holds the record for the highest number of successful ascents, having climbed Everest 21 times since 1990.

-Read about Previous blog on “The New Face Of TIA” here.
+Read about the Previous blog on “The New Face Of TIA” here.